NII-Kobayashi/Linear_Regression/README.md

 ## Running some examples

-There are two example code in the directory, i.e. example.py, example_cross_validation.py
+There are two example codes in this directory, i.e. example.py and example_cross_validation.py.

- - *example.py* : This code estimates the model parameters (alpha, variance) from observed data and predicts the number of retweets from the observation time to the prediction time.
+ - *example.py* : This code estimates the model parameters (alpha, variance) from observed data and predicts the number of retweets from the observation time to the final time.
- - *example_cross_validation.py* : This code evaluates the error of the method based on 5-fold cross validation.
+ - *example_cross_validation.py* : This code evaluates the accuracy based on k-fold cross-validation.

 You can just run :

      python example.py
      python example_cross_validation.py

 Without modifying anything.
 The example files are commented and should be readable and understandable.

 ## Description of each module

 - *estimate.py* :  functions for estimating the model parameters.
 - *prediction.py* : function for predicting the number of retweets in a future period
-- *cross_validation.py* : function for evaluating the accuracy of the model based on cross-validation.
+- *cross_validation.py* : function for evaluating the accuracy based on cross-validation.
- - *functions.py* :  a function for calculating the number of retweets and a function sorting the file names numerically
+ - *functions.py* :  function for calculating the number of retweets and for sorting the file names numerically

 ## Data source